 Figure 1: connection diagram of the longitudinal differential protection scheme

 The connection diagram of longitudinal protection is such that, for each phase red (R), yellow (Y), and blue (B) there are two current transformers (CT).
-One of the CT connected at the neutral point (at generator) and the other at phase (switchgear).
-There are 4 pilot cables available, which is used for the connection of CTs with the relay coil (R1, R2, and R3).
+One of the CT connected at the neutral point (at the generator) and the other at phase (switchgear).
+There are 4 pilot cables available, which are used for the connection of CTs with the relay coil (R1, R2, and R3).

-The differential protection scheme works on the current matching principle that is when there is no fault, the current flowing through CT1 and CT2 will be the same, in this case, no current flows through relay coil and there is no tripping.
-In case of phase or ground fault, the relay coil gets energize and the difference of current is non-zero.
-Thus, relay issues a trip signal.
+The differential protection scheme works on the current matching principle that is when there is no fault, the current flowing through CT1 and CT2 will be the same, in this case, no current flows through the relay coil and there is no tripping.
+In case of phase or ground fault, the relay coil gets energized and the difference of current is non-zero.
+Thus, the relay issues a trip signal.

 There is a certain limitation in the above-mentioned protection scheme that is for the efficient working of this scheme, the relay coil should be placed in mid of the pilot cable (at an equipotential point) otherwise there could be a mal-operation of the relay.

-A balancing resistor is connected with phase point CT for the reliable working at the time of fault and no-fault.
+A balancing resistor is connected with phase point CT for reliable working at the time of fault and no-fault.
 It is known as differential protection using a balancing resistor.

 Fig 2: connection diagram of differential protection using balancing resistor

 As the star point of the stator, the winding is grounded using some earthing resistance to reduce the effect of an earth fault.
-The fault which occurs close to the neutral point is not detected by relay.
+The fault which occurs close to the neutral point is not detected by the relay.
 So, it is usually in practice to protect 85% of the stator winding,